 The distributions of median speed and direction for all assessed mesoscale features are provided in Figure 14.
 Consistent with phase speeds noted in the literature, 76.1% of the features have a median speed between 15-35 m s-1.
 Features with median speeds less than 15 m s-1 (greater than 35 m s-1) comprise 11.2% (12.7%) of the distribution, respectively.
 A general eastward progression of the features is also evident (Fig. 14b), with most features moving in a general eastward to southeastward direction, with northeasterly movement a secondary maximum.
 Few features have a median direction over their lifespan that was northwesterly during this period.

-Rather than summarizing only one general speed and direction for each feature, the speeds and directions of features during their entire lifetime are also determined (Fig. 15) as they varied over their lifespan.
+Rather than summarizing only one general speed and direction for each feature, the speeds and directions of features during their entire lifetime are also determined (Fig. 15) since they varied within their lifespan.
 All calculated feature speeds and directions are collected and binned into geographic sectors over the TA domain based on their geographic centroid location.
 Normalized feature speed and direction roses are created for each sector to quantify the distribution of speeds and directions of features within that region and time period (features that last longer or remain in a particular sector may be weighted more heavily in this analysis).
 As summarized overall in Figure 15, speeds of 15-35 m s-1 occur the most frequently in all sectors and for all movement directions.
 Interesting variations in favored directions are evident as well.
 For example, features in the northeast sector of the TA domain appear to favor propagation directions that are northeasterly to easterly, whereas further west and south an easterly to southeasterly propagation direction is favored.

 Figure 16 depicts the propagation speeds divided by season with spring (MAM) and summer (JJA) in Figures 16a and 16b, respectively.
 Shifts in preferred direction are seen in all sectors between the two seasons, with east-northeast movement preferred in spring and east-southeast movement during summer.
 These results follow the monthly distributions of feature tracks, as shown in Figure 12.
 Also noticeable is a decrease in speeds from spring to summer, with fewer features moving above 35 m s-1 at some point in their lifetime in summer compared to spring.
 This result could be related to the general lack of established synoptic mid-to-upper-level flow during the summer months, with mesoscale processes instead being the more dominant phenomena under generally quiescent synoptic conditions across the Great Plains.